PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 ---
 layout: post
-title:  " A new place to contribute to the PrestaShop roadmap and share your feedback"
+title:  "A new place to contribute to the PrestaShop project and share your feedback on the next features"
 subtitle: "Discover PrestaShop's new tool to collect feedback and better prioritize what to build next!"
 date:   2020-05-07 10:00:00
 authors: [ SamuelPires ]